Gabaldonlab/jloh/README.md

---min-af            Min. allele frequency to consider a variant heterozygous    [0.3] --max-af            Max. allele frequency to consider a variant heterozygous    [0.7] --min-frac-cov      Min. fraction of LOH block that has to be covered by reads  [0.5]
+--min-af            Min. allele frequency to consider a variant heterozygous    [0.3] --max-af            Max. allele frequency to consider a variant heterozygous    [0.7] --min-frac-cov      Min. fraction of LOH block that has to be covered by reads  [0.5] --hemi              Frac. of the mean coverage under which LOH is hemizygous    [0.75]

 [pre-existing variation]
 --t0-vcf            VCF with variants to ignore from --vcf                      [off]